patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * NLP:
 * * Output layer problem this week, decided with Karthik and Rishit the previous week that it was too much for this semester
 * NAS:
+* * Had a meeting with updates, and then a 30 minute work session.
+* * New members are all on PACE and ready to work.
+* * Working on ADF's.
 * Modularity:
+* * Introduced new members to the team and what work they do.
+* * Discovered another new bug, this time in the match_arl algorithm.
+* * Still working on integrating Cache V2 features.
 * Image Processing:
+* * Having some team re assignments, especially with new members
+* * Mating/Mutations sub team is trying to adapt some functionality for strongly typed genetic programming.
+* * Working on some general bug fixes.

 ### Sub Team Meeting Notes